 Pinckney Pinchback biography

-Born in Macon, Georgia, on May 10, 1837, the son of a former slave, Pinckney Pinchback fought in the Civil War and was one of the Union Army's few commissioned officers of African-American ancestry.
-He became a commander, but resigned in 1863 due to racial tensions.
-In 1872, Pinchback became the first person of African-American descent to be elected a U.S. governor.
-He was later elected to the U.S. Senate.
+Born in Macon, Georgia, on May 10, 1837, the son of a former slave, Pinckney Pinchback fought in the Civil War as a captain in the Union Army.
+He was the first African American to serve as a U.S. state governor, from 1872 to 1873 in Louisiana.
+He was later elected to the U.S. Senate but his seat was refused due to a reelection fueled by racial tensions.
 He died in Washington, D.C., on December 21, 1921.